cellml/libcellml/docs/reference/sectionA_definitions.rst

 Use of namespaces
 -----------------

 #.
-Element and attribute information items in a CellML infoset MUST
+Element information items in a CellML infoset MUST
    belong to one of the following namespaces, unless explicitly indicated otherwise:

    #.
 The :term:`CellML namespace`

    #.
 The MathML namespace

+#.
+Attribute information items in a CellML element MUST NOT be prefixed with a
+   namespace, unless explicitly indicated otherwise.

 XML ID Attributes
 -----------------